particle-iot/docs/src/content/reference/device-os/firmware.md

 A web-based tool for sending control requests and example code is available at [USB control request tool](/tools/developer-tools/control-request/).

+You can also send a custom control request using the Particle CLI [`particle usb send-request`](/reference/developer-tools/cli/#particle-usb-send-request) command.

 ### ctrl_request_custom_handler - Control requests

 To implement a custom control request handler implement the `ctrl_request_custom_handler` function.